gregology/gregology.github.io/codex.md

 - Think critically
 - Remain objective & open minded
+- Be effective not busy
-- Seek opposing views & ideas
+- Find opposing views & ideas
+- Discuss ideas to reason not rationalize
 - Withhold judgement of others
-- Seek to understand other people's intentions
+- Understand people's intentions
 - Maximise Sentience fulfilment
 - Do not harbour hate or resentment
 - Minimise Sentience distress